ClareBee/trello-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Trello Clone

 In the project directory, you can run:

 ### `yarn start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Runs the app in development mode, kicking off the backend service on localhost:4000 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ---